Wild Things (film): Analysis and themes

-Literary scholar John Thorburn notes that Wild Things is loosely based on several figures in Greek tragedies, namely Medea, whom he describes the character of Suzie as a "modern-day version of."
+Literary scholar John Thorburn notes that Wild Things is loosely based on several figures in Greek tragedies, namely Medea, whom he describes the character of Suzie as a "modern-day version of".
+Suzie is met by police, Duquette and Perez, while reading Death on the Installment Plan.
 He also notes that Kelly functions as a Phaedra-like figure, while Sam exemplifies both Jason and Hippolytus.
-Thorburn suggests that the film's "most under-appreciated element is screenwriter Stephen Peters’s obvious debt to classical mythology, tragedy and, especially, two Euripidean plays, Medea (431 BC) and Hippolytus (428 BC).
-Suzie is met by police, Duquette and Perez, while reading Death on the Installment Plan.
+Thorburn suggests that the film's "most under-appreciated element is screenwriter Stephen Peters’s obvious debt to classical mythology, tragedy and, especially, two Euripidean plays, Medea (431 BC) and Hippolytus (428 BC)."

 Production

 Development

 The film's screenplay was written by screenwriter Stephen Peters, who had previously written the independent film Dead Center (1993).
 John McNaughton, who had garnered acclaim for the horror film Henry: Portrait of a Serial Killer (1986), became involved with the project as he was seeking to make a more mainstream feature.

 "I was at a point in my career where I needed to do a commercial picture, and that was one of the key reasons I chose the film.
 I really liked the script, but it was also me asking myself 'What sells?
 Sex and violence.
 You want sex and violence?
 Well, here you go.
 How much can you take?'"